 - Adopt WAF (Web Application Firewall) and antivirus software.
 Installing an antivirus software can be helpful in protecting against phishing and pharming scams by blocking insecure websites.
 But if you’re a website owner, getting a trustworthy WAF will block out malicious traffic and prevent hackers from defacing your site.
 (Read more to find out how Cloudbric can help in protecting against phishing and pharming.)

 Phishing and pharming scams have nevertheless proved to be effective, and it doesn’t seem like they will go away anytime soon despite collaborative efforts to report known scams.
 With the commercialization of cybercrime tools, technical expertise for phishing and pharming scams can easily be outsourced or purchased in the form of readily available kits.
-Staying protected requires you to rely on more than just common sense; with the tax season quickly approaching, stay informed and follow the above guidelines to minimize your risk of becoming a potential victim of data or identity theft.
+Staying protected requires you to rely on more than just common sense; with the tax season quickly approaching, stay informed and follow the above guidelines, or check out other online guides, to minimize your risk of becoming a potential victim of data or identity theft.